goswinr/Rhino.Scripting/README.md

 <!-- in VS Code press Ctrl+K and then V to see a preview-->
 # Rhino.Scripting
 Rhino.Scripting is an implementation of the **RhinoScript** syntax for F# (and C#).
-It enables RhinoScripts in F# and all the great coding experience that come with it, like:
+It enables the use of RhinoScript in F# and all the great coding experience that come with F#, like:
 - automatic code completion while typing
 - automatic error checking and highlighting in the background
 - type info on mouse over